 Custom fields provide a flexible way to store and organize structured data for various objects in PartsBox.
-You can add custom fields to parts, lots, storage locations, orders, projects, and project (BOM) entries.
+You can add custom fields to parts, lots, storage locations, orders, projects, project (BOM) entries, and builds.

 Unlike notes or comments, custom fields are structured, indexed for searching, and can be used in table columns and filtering throughout the application.
 This allows you to define and store additional attributes specific to your organization's needs, workflows, or industry requirements.